 “When will I be able to play something?”

-This is the most common question, isn’t it?
+This is another common question, isn’t it?
 After all, we all start to play guitar because we want to play songs!
 Here’s what you can expect a typical timeline to look like.
 I've broken it out into a few timelines, but keep in mind that everyone is different.

 Beginner Phase: 3-6 Months

 From my experience, most students will be able to play things they feel good about in 3-6 months.
 This is also the time where you might realize it’s harder than you thought.
 You’re building calluses, developing hand strength and coordination, and learning many of the fundamentals that will help you learn more advanced techniques.

 Many students unfortunately lose interest at this point.
 The ones who don’t have a good energy that carries them through to the next phase.